-Disabled Student Services coordinates services for persons with disabilities, including pre-admission counseling, individual orientation for new students, personal and career counseling, coordination of assistants (e.g., readers, note-takers, and attendants), and a host of other services.
+The Disability Resource Center coordinates services for persons with disabilities, including pre-admission counseling, individual orientation for new students, personal and career counseling, coordination of assistants (e.g., readers, note-takers, and attendants), and a host of other services.
 The staff works with faculty and staff in other departments to ensure the maximum utilization of instructional and nonacademic programs by students with disabilities.
-For further information write to Disabled Student Services, Campus Center, Room 137, State University of New York at Albany, 1400 Washington Avenue, Albany, New York 12222, or call 518-442-5491 (voice) or 518-442-5499 (TDD).
+For further information write to Disability Resource Center, Campus Center, Room 137, University at Albany, 1400 Washington Avenue, Albany, New York 12222, or call 518-442-5490.

 Parking Information and Policies

-Campus maps and campus parking rules and regulations are available from the Office of Parking Management and from the University Police Desk Officer.
+Campus parking rules and regulations are available from the Office of Parking and Mass Transit.
+Maps of the campus are available on the following website http://www.albany.edu/map/index.php.

 The campus parking program has been established to provide safe, well-maintained, and convenient parking to members of the University community, visitors, and guests.
 The University at Albany has developed parking regulations which are designed to provide the best possible service to our community.
 These regulations are in effect 24 hours a day, every day, including holidays.

 All members of the University community who operate and park a vehicle on University property must display a valid University decal.
-Vehicles may be registered either by mail or in person at the Office of Parking Management.
+Vehicles may be registered either by mail or in person at the Office of Parking and Mass Transit.

-Questions regarding University parking should be directed to the Office of Parking Management, 442-3121.
+Questions regarding University parking should be directed to the Office of Parking and Mass Transit, 442-3121.

 PRINCIPLES FOR A JUST COMMUNITY